zzarbi/smartthings/README.md

-smartthings
+SmartThings
 ===========

-Code related to my work on SmartThings
+This repository will contain all the work I've done related to the SmartThings Platform.